ArjunNair/Zero-Emulator/docs/porting-status.md

 1. **Speccy depended on DirectSound, not just WinForms.** `zx_spectrum` constructed `ZeroSound.SoundManager` directly.
 Fixed in phase 0 by introducing `Speccy.IAudioOutput`, passed into every machine constructor.
 Any host can now supply audio.
-2. **Managed DirectX cannot run on .NET 8** (it is a .NET 1.1 mixed-mode assembly).
-So the plan's "WinForms app still runs" gate for phases 0–3 is unreachable on .NET 8; `ZeroWin` is kept *compiling* only, as a diff reference.
-The runnable baseline is the original `master` on .NET Framework.
-Consequently the host abstraction was not implemented over DirectX first; it went straight to SDL3 + Avalonia, verified through headless tests instead of the WinForms app.
+2. **Managed DirectX cannot run on modern .NET** (it is a .NET 1.1 mixed-mode assembly).
+So the plan's "WinForms app still runs" gate for phases 0–3 was unreachable; `ZeroWin` was kept compiling as a diff reference until the Avalonia shell worked, then deleted along with `ZiggySound` and `lib/mdx` (2026-09-13).
+The WinForms sources remain on `master` for reference when porting the remaining dialogs.
+The host abstraction went straight to SDL3 + Avalonia, verified through headless tests.
 3. **Avalonia 12, not 11.** Avalonia 12.1 is current (Sept 2026); 11.x is no longer the supported line.
    The only 12-specific API touched so far is drag-and-drop (`DataTransfer`).
 4. **`RZXFile` used `Application.LocalUserAppDataPath`** (WinForms) for temp files; now `Path.GetTempPath()`.